-- 1. A log documenting the discussion of each member in the daily team meeting (except weekends and federal holidays); - 2.
-A weekly summary of member status; - 3.
-90 day reviews of the comprehensive plan and/or documentation of team meetings and revisions of comprehensive plans at the time of critical treatment junctures; and - 4.
+- 1. A daily log documenting the discussion of each member in the daily team meeting (except weekends and federal holidays); Daily log must include signature with credentials, date and start and stop times. - 2.
+Weekly intensive summary that identifies member's assessed needs, number and type of ACT activities provided for the week and follow up plans for meeting on-going or newly identified needs.
+The document must show that the team did weekly intensive reviews. - 3.
+90-day reviews of the comprehensive plan and/or documentation of team meetings and revisions of comprehensive plans at the time of critical treatment junctures; and - 4.
 Documentation of each member contact as described above.

-Each member enrolled in ACT must receive a minimum of two face-to-face contacts with one or more ACT team members per week.
-Documentation must provide evidence of the delivery of at least four separate ACT services per week (e.g., four days of medication delivery is inappropriate and insufficient to meet this standard), but so long as the two contacts required for face to face is met, the service may be indirect, telephonic, collateral, etc. It is permissible for a member to receive more than one service during one member contact, however the documentation must clearly describe the two or more services provided.
+Each member enrolled in ACT must receive a minimum of two face-to-face ACT activities with one or more ACT team members per week.
+Documentation must provide evidence of the delivery of at least four separate valid ACT services per week (e.g., four days of medication delivery is inappropriate and insufficient to meet this standard), but so long as the two contacts required for face to face is met, the service may be indirect, telephonic, collateral, etc. It is permissible for a member to receive more than one service during one-member contact, however the documentation must clearly describe the two or more services provided.

-The 90 day review required for each ACT participant must summarize progress towards achieving the service objectives and describe problems that impeded progress towards meeting objectives.
+The 90-day review required for each ACT member must summarize progress towards achieving the service objectives and describe problems that impeded progress towards meeting objectives.
 If a member is clearly not making progress toward achieving an objective after 90 days, the team must either amend the objective or describe why the objective was not amended.
 An objective on an ACT plan may include activities designed to preserve stability in the community, rather than requiring active progress towards meeting an objective.